m-truong/m-truong/README.md

 Having graduated from my software immersive bootcamp, my passion for programming and experiences in education have fostered in me a desire to work at the intersection of education and technology.
 I'm currently applying the skills I gained to continue to build projects and search for career opportunities in edtech.

 In my free time, I play tennis 🎾, run outdoors 🏃🏻‍♂️, and play competitive video games 🕹!
-Please get in touch with any job opportunities!
+Please feel free to contact me if you would like more information or to connect!

 ---